 Cause: Electrical Problem

-If your furnace smells like burning plastic or burning rubber, it might have an electrical problem.
-This smell of burning can be caused by melting plastic wire casing, which is a safety issue.
-If you’re noticing a melted plastic smell, turn off your heating system right away and call us at for furnace repair.
+If your furnace smells like burning plastic or burning rubber, it might have an electrical issue.
+This smell of burning can be created by melting plastic wire casing, which is a safety issue.
+If you’re experiencing a melted plastic smell, turn off your heating system right away and call us at for furnace repair.

 Cause: Overheated Motor or Cracked Furnace Exchanger

 If it cracks, carbon monoxide can leak into your house.
-This invisible gas is fatal in heavy concentrations.
-So, it’s important to have an HVAC professional do annual furnace maintenance and have working carbon monoxide detectors.
+This colorless gas is fatal in heavy concentrations.
+So, it’s important to have an HVAC professional do annual furnace maintenance and have functional carbon monoxide detectors.

 Other signs of a cracked heat exchanger include: